ManojSurulivel/registration-form/README.md

 ✔ **Includes Setup Instructions** – Helps users run your project easily.
 ✔ **Highlights Tech Stack & Features** – Gives clarity on project scope.
 ✔ **Provides Deployment & Contribution Guidelines** – Makes it collaborative.

-Would you like me to **add API details or improve styling instructions**? 😊🚀